Available 24 hours a day,

-A Nursing Home Abuse Law Firm Will Go After Specific Negligent or Abusive Acts
+Nursing Home Abuse Law Firm Will Go After Negligence and Abusive Acts

 Have you or a loved one suffered a serious injury due to nursing home abuse or neglect?

-At Isaacs & Isaacs, our experienced nursing home abuse lawyers understand the issues victims and their families face in nursing home abuse and neglect cases.
+For over 25 years, the experienced personal injury attorneys at Isaacs & Isaacs have fought on behalf of victims of negligence and abuse.
+Our nursing home abuse lawyers understand the issues victims and their families face in nursing home abuse and neglect cases.
 We are committed to doing all that we can to stop these horrific abuses and bring perpetrators to justice.

-We have obtained over $700,000,000 in damages for our clients in Kentucky, Indiana and Idaho.
+We have obtained over $1 billion in damages for our clients in Kentucky, Indiana and Ohio.
 Isaacs and Isaacs has a 99% success rate; we do our best for every single client we represent to obtain the maximum damages possible.
 Call us now at 800-800-8888 for a free case evaluation.
 We are here for you and your loved ones 24/7.

 Abuse and Neglect in a Nursing Home